Blue Crabs Stadium: Concerts

-The first concert at Regency Furniture Stadium featured the rock band REO Speedwagon, who played to a crowd of over 4,000 on August 11, 2008.
+The first concert at Blue Crabs Stadium featured the rock band REO Speedwagon, who played to a crowd of over 4,000 on August 11, 2008.
 The ballpark also hosted a series of Southern Maryland Country Music Festival performances that included Craig Morgan, Gary Allan, John Luskey Band, Shooter Jennings, and SwampDaWamp.
 Trace Adkins, another notable country musician, was scheduled to perform on July 4, 2009, for a tribute to the United States Armed Forces.
 Hip hop artists T-Pain and Flo Rida performed on June 6, 2009.
 The rock band 3 Doors Down was booked for August 14, but moved when Kool Productions was offered a better deal by National Harbor with a potential of attendance up to and over 15,000.
-The two remaining shows for Regency Stadium were also moved to National Harbor.
+The two remaining shows for Blue Crabs Stadium were also moved to National Harbor.

 Mid-Atlantic Classic

-On July 15, 2009, Regency Furniture Stadium hosted the inaugural Mid-Atlantic Classic, which the Cal Ripken, Sr. Collegiate Baseball League All-Stars defeated the Valley Baseball League All-Stars, 2–1.
+On July 15, 2009, Blue Crabs Stadium hosted the inaugural Mid-Atlantic Classic, which the Cal Ripken, Sr. Collegiate Baseball League All-Stars defeated the Valley Baseball League All-Stars, 2–1.
 The game was televised on MASN.

 Soccer

-On July 13, 2009, Regency Furniture Stadium hosted an exhibition soccer match between Crystal Palace F.C., a Football League Championship team based in London, and its U.S. affiliate, Crystal Palace Baltimore.
+On July 13, 2009, Blue Crabs Stadium hosted an exhibition soccer match between Crystal Palace F.C., a Football League Championship team based in London, and its U.S. affiliate, Crystal Palace Baltimore.
 The game was nationally televised in the United States by the Fox Soccer Channel.
 The English team beat the American team, 5–2.

 Crabfest All American Games

-In 2014 Regency Furniture Stadium hosted the second Crabfest All American Games, which is a high school and youth all-star baseball event with players from the Mid-Atlantic Region competing for spots on the CrabFest All American Teams.
+In 2014 Blue Crabs Stadium hosted the second Crabfest All American Games, which is a high school and youth all-star baseball event with players from the Mid-Atlantic Region competing for spots on the CrabFest All American Teams.
 The game was televised on All In Broadcasting.
-Crabfest returned to Regency Furniture Stadium again in 2016.
+Crabfest returned to Blue Crabs Stadium again in 2016.

 Maryland Championship Wrestling Base Brawl

-Regency Furniture Stadium hosted its first professional wrestling event in its history on Saturday, June 18, 2016, featuring the performers of Maryland Championship Wrestling.
-Headliners XPac, Billy Gunn, and Ron Simmons helped attract a large crowd for the event.
+Blue Crabs Stadium hosted its first professional wrestling event on Saturday, June 18, 2016, featuring performers from Maryland Championship Wrestling.
+Headliners X-Pac, Billy Gunn, and Ron Simmons helped draw a large crowd.

+High school graduations

+Since 2021, Blue Crabs Stadium has hosted high school graduation ceremonies for all seven high schools within the Charles County Public Schools system in May (or June) of each year, after having previously been held at North Point High School.
+Charles County Public Schools decided to move graduations to Blue Crabs Stadium originally due to the COVID-19 Pandemic, but ultimately decided that the stadium was a better fit for graduations as it can hold a larger crowd.
+In the event of bad weather, inclement weather dates would be implemented by the school system.